Flash Fiction: Genre Facts, Writing Tips, and Stories

 - David Gaffney also says that the ending of a very short story shouldn't really be an ending but should leave the reader wondering.

 The last line .... should not complete the story but rather take us into a new place; a place where we can continue to think about the ideas in the story and wonder what it all meant.— David Gaffney in The Guardian newspaper

 I love the quote above, with one caveat.
 I definitely think that the ending of a very short story should stimulate the reader to think about the details that weren't revealed in the story.
 I also think that the writer should be careful that the ending isn't so puzzling that the reader doesn't understand the story, however.
 The ending should be reasonably satisfying even if it doesn't answer all of the reader's questions.

-Some More Flash Fiction Tips
+Some More Tips for Writing Flash Fiction

 - Keep the number of characters in a flash fiction story low.
 It's unlikely that you'll be able to use a large cast of characters effectively when there aren't many words in your story.

 - Keep the plot simple and stick to only one or only a few incidents.
 The shorter the word length of your story, the more constrained you'lł be with respect to plot.

 - Keep descriptions of people, scenes, and objects to a bare minimum.